 - Provide thorough coverage of the skills, concepts and knowledge set out in the 2014 National Curriculum programmes of study (Classes 1 to 6) and the Early Years Foundation Stage Framework (Nursery and Reception).

-Termly Creative Curriculum Projects: Every class has a termly project with an inspiring theme.
+Termly Creative Curriculum Projects: Every class has a termly project with an inspiring theme, launched with a Creativity Session, to which parents and carers are welcomed to join.
+Key national curriculum objectives and the knowledge expected to be learnt are shared in the Topic Information Sheets.
+These are published on the relevant class website pages.
 Children are involved in the planning stages of the project and collaborate in designing an end of project event, in which their learning and achievements are celebrated and shared with parents and carers.
+Learning is assessed by this event and also an end of project quiz, focussing on the key learning objectives.
 Past project outcomes include:

 Themed Weeks: Each half term, the whole school also participates in themed weeks planned to develop a particular aspect of the curriculum in an exciting, interactive way.
 These include Enterprise Week (business and innovation skills), Anti-Bullying Week, Science & Engineering Week, World Week (global awareness), Art Week and Health & Fitness Week.